Current Solar Power Rebates

 In a Nutshell:

-- There is still a rebate given by the Federal government for installing solar.
+- There is still a rebate given by the Federal government for installing solar

 - There is a small amount of paperwork to complete on signing up and then on the day of installation.
 The salesperson will guide you through this.

-- It’s not Means Tested.
+- The rebate is not Means Tested.

 In August 2009, the Federal Labor Government introduced the Solar Credits Scheme which entitles homeowners, businesses and non profit organisations to a subsidy in the form Small Technology Certificates (STC).
 The number of STCs you’re entitled to and therefore the size of the assistance you’ll receive depends on the system size installed (in kWs) and the amount of solar radiation your location receives.